Read our June 2020 employee-owned company statement on Black Lives Matter.

 • Continuing engagement with partners and consultants for Racial Justice, Diversity, Equity and Inclusion work internal to Community IT.

-• Planning ongoing and prioritized employee workshops on race, diversity, equity, justice, and inclusion, focused on learning how we can talk to one another about difficult topics.
+• Prioritizing ongoing employee workshops on race, diversity, equity, justice, and inclusion, focused on learning how we can talk to one another about difficult topics.

-• Changing internal processes and structures such as meetings and scheduling to be inclusive spaces.
+• Creating inclusive spaces in our internal processes and structures such as meetings and scheduling.

 • Exploring external partnerships with organizations promoting racial equity and justice and decreasing police violence.